kdmukai/waxbadges/README.md

 ### Blockchain storage is expensive
 The structure above writes the bare minimum data to the blockchain to minimize expenses while still ensuring that the data is human-readable.

 Projects built on top of Achieveos are free to store more data via the optional `json_data` field in each struct.
-For example, you could include the url for an icon asset for a given Category and perhaps a longer description:
+For example, you could include the url for an icon asset for a given Achievement and perhaps a longer description:

 ```
 json_data = {